paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-443-insurance.md

 ## § 44310.
 Ending effective date
 **(a) In General.—** The authority of the Secretary of Transportation to provide insurance and reinsurance under any provision of this chapter other than section 44305 is not effective after December 11, 2014.

-**(b) Insurance of United States Government Property.—** The authority of the Secretary of Transportation to provide insurance and reinsurance for a department, agency, or instrumentality of the United States Government under section 44305 is not effective after December 31, 2019.
+**(b) Insurance of United States Government Property.—** The authority of the Secretary of Transportation to provide insurance and reinsurance for a department, agency, or instrumentality of the United States Government under section 44305 is not effective after September 30, 2023.

 ### Statutory Notes